Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 hid-sp18-420

 Amazon Web Service (AWS) is the cloud computing platform provided by Amazon.
 To access any AWS service, one needs to create an account with AWS.
-The account created can be a free account or the regular account.
-AWS free tier provides 12 months of introductory period to use AWS services for free with some limitations.
+Account created in AWS can be a free account or the regular account.
+AWS free tier provides 12 months of introductory period to use AWS services for free with some limitations on usage.

 ## Steps to create new account: